CALGARY COIN

 Prior Canadian Confederation, in 1858 the British government issued coins including 20 cent pieces for use in their Province of Canada.
 These coins were the proto-type of the Canadian 25 cent coins (often called quarters) after Confederation in 1870, collectors of Canadian decimal coins usually include them in their collections.
 The image above shows only the type, and is not an exact coin currently for sale here.

 There are a number of minor varieties of this type, but the only two significant ones are in how the 5 of 1858 is depicted.
-On normal ones, the 5 is quite naturally shaped and usually fairly strong on the coin.
-But on some of them the 5 deteriorated and had to be re-engraved, resulting in bits of extra metal mostly along the back of the 5 and the 5 usually weaker than the other digits.
+One has a very normal 5 naturally shaped and usually fairly strong on the coin, but examples of this are scarce.
+Most have a 5 that deteriorated and had to be re-engraved, resulting in bits of extra metal mostly along the back of the 5 with the 5 often weaker than the other digits.
+Many 1858 20 cents have some weak areas.
+Some examples have a bludered I in VICTORIA where there is a second I punch partly off above the second I, although it is not 100% clear if this is actually a second I or a very reqularly shaped die break.

 1858 20 cent